-The Union for the Mediterranean: an instrument of soft power for the globalisation of NATO
+The Union for the Mediterranean: an instrument of soft power for the globalization of NATO

 US foreign policy displays a clear will to preserve control over the armies of conquered territories.
-The geographical division of the world into zones of responsibility - American responsibility - is an obvious proof of this.
-In this regard, NATO is in fact the result of a conquest - that of the European nations who were occupied at the end of the Second World War.
-In the pursuit of its interest in globalising its power and rendering nations subservient, NATO has progressively revealed its true goals by pursuing enlargement in spite of the collapse of the USSR which it was supposed to contain.
+The geographical division of the world into zones of responsibility – American responsibility – is an obvious proof of this.
+In this regard, NATO is, in fact, the result of conquest – that of the European nations who were occupied at the end of the Second World War.
+In the pursuit of its interest in globalizing its power and rendering nations subservient, NATO has progressively revealed its true goals by pursuing enlargement in spite of the collapse of the USSR which it was supposed to contain.

 The EU co-opted by NATO

 The occupation of Europe has been consolidated politically with the European Union which acts as a vassal of US interests.
 The EU strengthens the integration of NATO into Europe and by extension established a military and administrative cooperation with the USA.
 When in 1995 Europe turned towards its Mediterranean neighbours with the Barcelona process (or EUROMED) a new means was offered to the USA to extend its hegemony.
 Officially based on a desire to create links with its Mediterranean neighbours, the project underwent a change thanks to the efforts of Nicolas Sarkozy.
 In 2008 his efforts bore fruit with the creation of the Union for the Mediterranean which groups the twenty-seven member states of the EU with sixteen neighbouring states in North Africa and the Middle East.
 This new regional organisation gave itself the goal of “promoting the economic and democratic integration” of these sixteen countries.